zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation07.md

-## DELEGATION07: Test that the NS record is not pointing to a CNAME alias (RFC 1912 [Page:7])
+## DELEGATION07: Test that the NS record is not pointing to a CNAME alias

 ### Test case identifier
 **DELEGATION07:** Test that the NS record is not pointing to a CNAME alias

 ### Objective
-NS records pointing to CNAME is forbidden.
+[RFC 1912](http://tools.ietf.org/html/rfc1912) mentions that NS records pointing to CNAME is forbidden.

 The objective of this test is to verify that name servers does not point to a CNAME record

 ### Inputs
 1. FQDN of the authoritative name servers